donguyentung2001/Activity-time-tracker/README.md

-# timer
+# Activity time tracker
-Timer, made with CSS, HTML, Javascript.
+Acticvity time tracker, made with CSS, HTML, Javascript.

 You can enter the work you are doing, and click "Start" to start the timer.